-Nowadays the Internet plays an important role in personal and business usage.
+Nowadays, the Internet plays an important role in personal and business usage.
 Internet providers continue to enhance their infrastructures, providing different internet services.
 Before deploying the internet, you need to determine what kind of internet connection suits your needs.
-In this post, our focus will be on DSL vs Ethernet vs fiber, the three types of physical wires for internet connections.
+In this post, our focus will be on fiber vs. Etherner cable vs. DSL, the three types of physical wires for internet connections.

-To some extent, DSL cables have the similar structure as Ethernet cables: both of them are constructed of copper cables to transfer data using electrical impulse.
-The difference is that DSL uses the standard phone plug while typical Ethernet cables have two extra pairs of twisted copper wires with a larger plug as shown in figure below.
+To some extent, DSL cables have a similar structure as Ethernet cables: both of them are constructed of copper cables to transfer data using electrical impulse.
+The difference is that DSL uses the standard phone plug while typical Ethernet cables have two extra pairs of twisted copper wires with a larger plug as shown in the figure below.
 As for the fiber optic cable, the structure is evidently distinct.
-It delivers data using fiber instead.
+Optical cable consists of fiber core wire, outer jacket and strengthening members, and it delivers data using fiber instead.

 Speed is a key point for choosing the best cable for the Internet.
 Historically, DSL speeds are slow and it is difficult to specify the exact speed.
 How fast the DSL is often depends on your DSL internet provider and the technology used, generally less than 1 Mbps, but still some up to 100 Mbps.